About this book

 On a military base in post-Taliban Afghanistan, American authorities have just imprisoned a teenaged girl found in a bombed-out school.
 The army major thinks she may be a terrorist working with the Taliban.
 The girl does not respond to questions in any language and remains silent, even when she is threatened, harassed and mistreated over several days.
-The only clue to her identity is a tattered shoulder bag containing papers that refer to people named Shauzia, Nooria, Leila, Asif, Hassan -- and Parvana.
+The only clue to her identity is a tattered shoulder bag containing papers that refer to people named Shauzia, Nooria, Leila, Asif, Hassan — and Parvana.

 As her family settles into the routine of running the school, Parvana, a bit to her surprise, finds herself restless and bored.
 She even thinks of running away.
 But when local men threaten the school and her family, she must draw on every ounce of bravery and resilience she possesses to survive the disaster that kills her mother, destroys the school, and puts her own life in jeopardy.

-Selected for the USBBY Outstanding International Book List 2013
+- Commended USBBY Outstanding International Book List, 2013

-Selected for the The Bankstreet College of Education's Best Books of the Year 2013 2013
+- Commended The Bankstreet College of Education's Best Books of the Year 2013, 2013

-Short-listed for the Rocky Mountain Book Award 2014
+- Short-listed Rocky Mountain Book Award, 2014